benc-uk/kube-workshop/04-deployment/readme.md

 ## 🗃️ Deploying The Data API

 Next we'll deploy the first custom part of our app, the data API, and we'll deploy it from an image hosted in our private registry.
-Once again you can try building the *Deployment* yourself or use the provided YAML
+Once again you can try building the _Deployment_ yourself or use the provided YAML

-- The image needs to be `{ACR_NAME}.azurecr.io/smilr/data-api` where `{ACR_NAME}` should be replaced in the YAML with your real value.
+- The image needs to be `{ACR_NAME}.azurecr.io/smilr/data-api:stable` where `{ACR_NAME}` should be replaced in the YAML with your real value.
 - Set the number of replicas to **2**.
 - The port exposed from the container should be **4000**
 - An environmental variable called `MONGO_CONNSTR` should be passed to the container, with the connection string to connect to the MongoDB, which will be `mongodb://admin:supersecret@${MONGODB_POD_IP}` where `{MONGODB_POD_IP}` should be replaced in the YAML with the value you just got
 - Label the pods with `app: data-api`

 <details markdown="1">
 <summary>Click here for the MongoDB deployment YAML</summary>